 What Is M1 Finance?

-M1 Finance is an online financial services provider that is a hybrid between a robo-advisor and a brokerage that manages investment accounts for more than 500,000 users.
+M1 Finance is an online financial services provider that is a hybrid between a robo-advisor and a brokerage that manages investment accounts for nearly 1,000,000 users.
 Simply put, this means that M1 has a really clean and easy way to invest.
 You simply create and setup your account, determine how you want your money to be invested and then forget about it.
 M1 will do the rest for you with its automated investing and rebalancing capabilities.

 Overall Rating – 4.5 ★ / 5 ★